RiyaGit7/sample_mobile_app_frontend/README.md

 # SafyPower App

 ## Project Overview
-I developed the SafyPower mobile application using Flutter.
+I developed this mobile application using Flutter.
 This app includes several key functionalities such as user authentication, a home screen, a map displaying station locations, and various informational pages.
 Below, I explain the steps I took to build this project.

 ## Features Implemented
 1. User Authentication: